DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Introduction

 \item[] \textbf{Dual-supervisors Learning:} We design a multi-task learning framework with dual supervisors to utilize annotation information of codes to enhance the encoding capability of \tool, which enables \tool~to generalize well to diverse programming languages and real-world software projects.

-\item[] \textbf{Extensive Experiments:} We conduct extensive experiments on both synthetic vulnerability datasets across different programming languages and real-world projects to verify our hypothesis that using heterogeneous graph learning, especially with dual-supervisor architecture, can improve the state-of-the-art in software vulnerability detection and point out some interesting research directions to follow by the community.
+\item[] \textbf{Extensive Experiments:} We conduct extensive experiments on both synthetic vulnerability datasets across different programming languages and real-world projects to verify our hypothesis that using heterogeneous graph learning, especially with dual-supervisor architecture, which can improve state-of-the-art software vulnerability detection and point out some interesting research directions for the community to follow.

+\item[] \textbf{Source Code Release:} We have made the source code publicly available to contribute further to advancements in this field.
+The source code is available at https://github.com/Leesine/code2graph.

 \end{itemize}